Japan women's national softball team

 The Japan women's national softball team is the national team of Japan in international softball competitions.
 It is governed by the Japan Softball Association.
-They are currently ranked #2 in the world by the International Softball Federation.
-In four Olympic Games, since 1996 until 2008, Japan has won one gold medal, a silver medal and a bronze medal.
+They are currently ranked #1 in the world by the World Baseball Softball Confederation.
+The team won gold in the 2020 Summer Olympics, after a 2-0 victory over the United States in the final.
+Women's softball had not been part of the Olympic Games during 2012 or 2016.
+In the Olympics from 1996 to 2008, Japan won one gold medal, a silver medal and a bronze medal.
 In the top four nations at the Olympics, Japan is the second most successful national team (winning three medals), following the United States (four medals, three gold and a silver), and beating out Australia (also four medals out of which three were bronze and one silver) and China with one silver medal.
-After winning the gold medal at the 2008 Summer Olympics, the Japanese national team was defeated by the United States team at the XII Women's Softball World Championship in Caracas, Venezuela.
+After winning the gold medal at the 2008 Summer Olympics, the Japanese national team was defeated by the United States team at the XII Women's Softball World Cup in Caracas, Venezuela.

 Team

 Schedule and results

 On July 20, 2021, Japan won the initial game, which was against Australia; the result was 8:0.
 The game took place in Sabara, Fukushima.